rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### bottom

-- getter for bottom y position of the video player (i.e. top + height)
+Getter that retrieves the `bottom y` position of the video player.

 ```js
 VideoPlayer.area(100, 200, 100, 200)